Table of contents

 My budget going into the build was $8-10,000.
 I originally wanted to spend under 4k on the actual van and then 4k on the build, but I honestly wasn't basing those numbers on too much research.
 After few weeks on struggling to find a van under 4k, I upped it to 6k, and the one I found was $5,000.
 Keep in mind that you'll be spending a few hundred on all that stuff you do at the DMV.
 At that time I also figured I would raise the van build to 5k as well making my new budget 10k.
 Based on adding up the money I had at the time to money I estimated I would make by the time I left, I figured a good estimation of it altogether would be 17-19k, and then minus 10k for the van would leave me with $7-9,000 to last me the few months I was gonna be on the road (about 5).

 It's impossible to know how much you'll spend per month on the road but unless you're dining out at fancy restaurants all the time, it seems like a lot of van lifers live on $500-1500 per month and there's a good chance you'll fall in that range.
 You can look at how much you plan to travel and spend on gas- are you staying in one city or doing a road trip?
 Are you going to be staying overnight in Walmarts or free campsites or ones that are $15/night?
 If you've never lived on your own like me and your parents buy most of your food, it might be hard to know much you'll spend on that, but if you're not eating out a lot and know which foods are inexpensive, you can eat pretty cheap.
 But if you're getting Starbucks coffee 6 days a week- maybe it's time to kick that habit if you've got a budget. $200-400 is probably a pretty doable range.
 Then you have monthly bills like insurance or your phone bill.
 Membership to the gym if you shower there.
 Money for doing activities and going places that aren't free.
-And then it's always a good idea to have a little bit set aside in case your van needs maintenance.
+And then it's always a good idea to have a little bit set aside in an emergency fund in case your van needs maintenance.

 Also, are you going to have a job while living in it or are you only using money you saved up ahead of time?
 How long will you be in the van?
 What kinds of things will you be putting in the van- solar panels, fridge, etc?
 Those are all things to take into consideration.
 You want to make sure that you have enough money leftover to sustain living in the van after you've spent money on the van + build.
 And you of course do not want get to a place where you only have $300 in your back account so make sure you have more money left over than you think you'll need.
 And always have a backup plan!